Includes posted materials box (currently only available for UK mainland addresses).

 • Access to our Virtual Learning Environment (VLE) with course content

-• Approximately one and a half hours of instructional videos to work through and repeat at your own pace
+• Approximately one hour of instructional videos to work through and repeat at your own pace

 • Practical tasks to complete

 • Student online gallery where you can share work

 • Introduction to West Dean College, your tutor Melanie Rose and workshop overview

 • Getting started; Health and Safety, Materials, Tools and Equipment

 Landscape studies from video

 • Ideas for going forward